 Reykjavik, Iceland, is 4 hours away from Thorsmork

 Book this adventure

-Awaken your confidence and rekindle your adventurous spirit with a three-day guided hike in Laugavegur’s Thorsmork for women ages 50 and above.
-Enjoy daily guided hikes in Iceland’s otherworldly wilderness on age-appropriate hiking trails carefully selected by your experienced local guide.
+Awaken your confidence and rekindle your adventurous spirit with a three-day guided hike in Laugavegur’s Thorsmork for women of all ages.
+Enjoy daily guided hikes in Iceland’s otherworldly wilderness on appropriate hiking trails carefully selected by your experienced local guide.
 And when the sun sets, retreat to your beautiful mountain hut and indulge in a soothing yoga session and Iceland’s traditional delicacies!

 Day 1: Valahnukur Mountain

 Meet your guide at the BSI bus station in downtown Reykjavik and take the highland bus to Thorsmork, famous for being the final point of Iceland’s Laugavegur hiking trip.
 Arrive at Basar, your cozy mountain hut, and after lunch, get ready for the day’s hike to the top of Valahnukur Mountain!
 This relatively easy trail provides excellent panoramic views of Thorsmork and the neighboring areas—it’s a great way to familiarize yourself with the ridge and see the other mountain huts and campsites.
 Afterward, descend to Husadalur and make your way to Langidalur, where you’ll get the opportunity to climb up to the famous Snorrariki cave.
 Follow the well-marked and accessible trail back to Basar and return just in time for dinner and an evening deep stretch session!